i-love-flamingo/httpcache/Readme.md

 [![GoDoc](https://godoc.org/github.com/i-love-flamingo/httpcache?status.svg)](https://godoc.org/github.com/i-love-flamingo/httpcache)
 [![Tests](https://github.com/i-love-flamingo/httpcache/workflows/Tests/badge.svg?branch=master)](https://github.com/i-love-flamingo/httpcache/actions?query=branch%3Amaster+workflow%3ATests)

-The httpcache module provides an easy interface to cache simple http results in Flamingo.
+The HTTPCache module provides an easy interface to cache simple HTTP results in Flamingo.

 The basic concept is, that there is a so-called "cache frontend" - that offers an interface to cache certain types, and a "cache backend" that takes care about storing(persisting) the cache entry.